 New residents of Canada and Fair PharmaCare

-New residents of Canada can register for Fair PharmaCare at the same time or once you are enrolled in Medical Services Plan (MSP).
+New residents of Canada can register for Fair PharmaCare at the same time as you enrol in Medical Services Plan (MSP), or later.
 If you register at the same time, your Fair PharmaCare account will be active as soon as your MSP enrolment is complete.
 Register for Fair PharmaCare online or by paper, or by phone.

 On this page: Verifying your income | Medical Services Plan | Interim Federal Health Program (IFHP)